Home » Meal Type » Dessert » Spiced Prune Chocolate Pots with Amaretto: Christmas is Coming

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these spiced prune chocolate pots, I’d love to hear about it in the comments below.
-Do share a photo on social media too and use the hashtag #tinandthyme, so I can spot it.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Choclette x